 The Company's success depends, in part, upon its intellectual property rights relating to its production process and other operations.
 The Company relies upon a combination of trade secret, nondisclosure and other contractual arrangements, and patent, copyright and trademark laws, to protect its proprietary rights.
-The Company has been granted a federal registration for the Trex mark by the U.S. Patent and Trademark Office.
-The Company also has filed applications for the federal registration of its Easy Care Decking and Wood-Polymer marks.
+The Company has made substantial investments in manufacturing process improvements which have enabled it to increase manufacturing line production rates, facilitated the Company's development of new products and produced improvements in the dimensional consistency, surface texture and color uniformity of Trex.
+The Company has obtained patent protection until 2015 for a process of preparing the raw materials for the manufacturing phase of production.
+The Company also has a patent pending for another manufacturing process improvement.
+If this patent is issued, the patent protection will extend until 2015.
+The Company has been granted a federal registration for the Trex trademark by the U.S. Patent and Trademark Office and has filed applications for the federal registration of its Easy Care Decking and Wood-Polymer trademarks.
+Federal registration of trademarks is effective for an initial period of 20 years and is renewable for as long as the Company continues to use the trademarks.
+The Company considers its trademarks to be of material importance to its business plans.
 The Company enters into confidentiality agreements with its senior employees and limits access to and distribution of its proprietary information.
 There can be no assurance that the steps taken by the Company in this regard will be adequate to deter misappropriation of its proprietary information or that the Company will be able to detect unauthorized use and take appropriate steps to enforce its intellectual property rights.
-See "Risk Factors--Intellectual Property."
+See "Risk Factors--Intellectual Property.

-In 1992, before the Company's buyout of Mobil's Composite Products Division, Mobil brought an action in the U.S. District Court for the District of Delaware seeking a declaratory judgment that four patents issued to Advanced Environmental Recycling Technologies, Inc. ("AERT"), a manufacturer of wood/plastic composite products, were invalid, were not infringed by Mobil in connection with its wood/plastic composite (now known as Trex), and were unenforceable.
+In 1992, before the Company's buyout of Mobil's Composite Products Division, Mobil brought an action in the U.S. District Court for the District of Delaware seeking a declaratory judgment that four patents issued to Advanced Environmental Recycling Technologies, Inc. ("AERT"), a manufacturer of wood/plastic composite products, were invalid, were not infringed by Mobil in connection with its wood/plastic composite (now known as Trex) and were unenforceable.
 Mobil brought this action in response to statements by AERT that Mobil infringed AERT's patents.
-AERT counter-claimed against Mobil for alleged infringement of two of the AERT patents and for alleged violations of antitrust and trade regulation laws.
+AERT counterclaimed against Mobil for alleged infringement of two of the AERT patents and for alleged violations of antitrust and trade regulation laws.

 Following a trial in early 1994, the district court held that Mobil did not infringe either of the two AERT patents that were the subject of the counterclaim and rendered a verdict for Mobil that each of the four AERT patents was invalid and unenforceable.
 On an appeal of this judgment by AERT, the U.S. Court of Appeals for the Federal Circuit affirmed the district court's judgment that Mobil did not infringe the two AERT patents and that two of the four AERT patents were invalid and unenforceable.
-The appeals court vacated the district court's judgment on the remaining two AERT patents on the grounds that there was no case or controversy between the parties regarding infringement of those patents.
+The Federal Circuit vacated the district court's judgment on the remaining two AERT patents on the grounds that there was no case or controversy between the parties regarding infringement of those patents.
 AERT has filed a motion for a new trial, which is pending before the district court.
 The district court also still has pending before it AERT's non-patent counterclaims against Mobil.
 No proceedings on those claims are currently scheduled.